 What is Depreciation & How Does it Work?

-Current IRD asset thresholds
+Current IRD Asset Thresholds

 The asset threshold, set by IRD, is a guide to determining if something is a ‘capital asset’ and should be depreciated or if it should be treated as a ‘low value asset’.
 You can claim an immediate tax deduction for low value assets, instead of claiming depreciation over the asset’s life.